jchavarri/FramerGesturesGalore/README.md

-# FramerGesturesGalore
+# framer-gestures.framer
-A FramerJS project to demonstrate gestures capabilities (by using HammerJS)
+A FramerJS project to demonstrate gesture recognition capabilities (by using HammerJS)